token2/totp-toolset-local/README.md

 ## Demo
 https://www.token2.com/site/page/totp-toolset

 Note!
-This demo is slightly different (i.e. the design is not the same and it does not use jQuery-qrcode library - QR is generated using Google Charts), but functionality is exactly the same
+This demo is slightly different but functionality is exactly the same

 ## Following libraries were used